What actually is the London Stock Exchange, and what does it do?

 Firstly, open-outcry trading was abolished, and replaced by computer-matched on-screen trading.
 This made things more efficient and cheaper to operate, and through greater transparency reduced the possibility of price manipulation.

-Secondly, the market was extensively deregulated, sweeping away the traditional “old boys’ network” and opening up trading to modern free-market competition.
+Secondly, the stock market was extensively deregulated, sweeping away the traditional “old boys’ network” and opening up trading to modern free-market competition.

 We’re still feeling the benefits of that bold move today, as the increasing growth in technology has enabled us all to check our share prices online whenever we want, and to buy and sell our shares via online brokers.
 And, of course, the deregulation has led to much lower prices — the days when you could only buy shares through pin-stripe full-service brokers charging eye-watering commissions are long gone.